 Chemical Formula: KOH

-Many of you may recognize potassium hydroxide as caustic potash, a solid white substance that is known for its highly corrosive nature.
-Similar to sodium hydroxide, KOH is colorless (commercially available in white) and strong quintessential base.
+Many of you may recognize potassium hydroxide as a caustic potash, which is a solid white substance known for its highly corrosive nature.
+Like sodium hydroxide, KOH is colorless (though commercially available in white) and is a strong quintessential base.

 While potassium hydroxide and sodium hydroxide can be used interchangeably for various purposes, most industries use NaOH since it’s the cheaper of the two.
 Anyway, it is used to produce bio-diesel, manufacture soaps, and as an electrolyte in some batteries.